parsokev/graph_repo/README.md

 **Debug** Configuration (Provides additional information reporting not visible in **Release**) or **Release** Configuration.

+The following commands can be entered upon completion of the setup script.

 Execute the main program in **Debug** mode by entering the following in the terminal:

 ```
-./build/debug/Graph_TIProject
+cd ./debug; ./Graph_TIProject
 ```

 Execute the main program in **Release** mode by enter the following in the terminal:

 ```
-./build/release/Graph_TIProject
+cd ./release; ./Graph_TIProject
 ```

 > [!NOTE]
-> All provided commands ***with the exception of those for running `linux_setup.sh`, `macOS_setup.sh`, and `windows_setup.ps1`***
+> All provided commands for running the setup scripts of `linux_setup.sh`, `macOS_setup.sh`, `windows_setup.ps1`,
-> are intended to be run with `graph_repo` as the current working directory.
-If entering any of the other provided commands
+> and `virtual_setup.py` are intended to be executed within the directory that the cloned repository is placed into (one level above
-> ***verbatim***, please ensure the current working directory is `graph_repo` when entering these into the terminal.
+> the `graph_repo` directory).
+>
+> However, all commands for directly for executing the project itself are intended to be run **within** the same directory as the `Graph_TIProject.exe`.
+> For example, this would be the `release` directory for running the project in the `Release` configuration
+> or the `debug` directory for running the project in the `Debug` configuration.

 ## Executing the CMake Project Configurations using the CMakeTools Extension

-After the appropriate initial setup script has finished running, any user using the **Microsoft Visual Studio/VSCode** text editor may utilize the [CMakeTools](https://code.visualstudio.com/docs/cpp/CMake-linux) extension to generate a UI for managing the CMake Project:
+After the appropriate initial setup script has finished running, any user using the **Microsoft VS Code** text editor may utilize the [CMakeTools](https://code.visualstudio.com/docs/cpp/CMake-linux) extension to generate a UI for managing the CMake Project:

 1. Reopen the `graph_repo` directory as the **root** directory in your text editor
    -  The highest level of your active directory must be `graph_repo` in order for CMakeTools